lilwon/lilwon.github.io/_posts/2020-09-20-Before-the-2020-2021-School-Year-Began.md

  | *Prices include shipping, taxes, rebates, and discounts* |
  | **Total** | **$1171.20**

-I was able to get some things for free because they were gifted to me from my friends for my birthday!
-The total MSRP of all items would be about **$1600**, so I was able to save about $400.
+I got some things for free because they were gifted to me from my friends for my birthday!
+The total MSRP of all items would be about **$1600**, so I saved about $400.
 I kept a spreadsheet to markdown the timeline of when I bought all of the items and built the PC.
 I started looking at PC parts May 19 and purchased all of the parts on June 14.
 The day I powered on the PC was July 11, 2020.